Screenshot of Hero section

 TIME FOR LOW-CODE

 BrainZell used a no-code platform called one.com to host their website.
-It was my first time using this particular platform to develop a website, but most platforms are quite similar and I adapt quickly.
-Development took approximately 2 weeks and I coded several blocks in order to get them to look and work like my Figma design.
+It was my first time using this particular platform to develop a website, but most platforms share similarities, and I was able to adapt seamlessly.

 ON A CLOSING NOTE